 In addition to the above criteria, reasonable control over the weight, balance, maximum range of motion and symmetry are important for all exercises.
-For the powerlifts, IPF Powerlifting rules also apply (pp. 17-19).
+For the powerlifts, IPF Powerlifting rules also apply (section 'Powerlifts and rules of performance').
 Exercise load, repetition tempo and your lifting attire are not graded (but may earn you style points).